mrowan137/puzzles/README.md

 # Puzzles

-My collection of worked puzzles, for recreation, self-study, and learning.
+Collection of worked puzzles, for recreation, self-study, and learning.

 ## Description